xkbeyer/reddit-challenge/README.md

 reddit challenge
 ================
-Some of my solution in done with different programming languages.
+Some of my solutions are done in different programming languages.